Chair – Becker

 Toni Houston Azinger is a native of Blackshear, GA and a forty year resident of Florida.
 She is an Art Education graduate of Florida State University.
 Mrs. Azinger was a 30 year member of the PGA Tour Wives Association.
 She currently serves as a founding co-chair for Women of Compassion (under the umbrella of One More Child), an anti-trafficking initiative and advocacy group for underprivileged children of Florida.
 Toni and her husband Paul reside in Bradenton, FL near their daughters Josie (son-in-law Sebastian) and Sarah Jean (son-in-law Tim).
 They are the proud grandparents of Campbell and Houston.

-Representative Heather Fitzenhagen
+Honorable Heather Fitzenhagen

 Heather Fitzenhagen is a Florida State Representative for District 78 in Lee County.
 With deep roots in the Fort Myers community, she has been a District 78 resident for over two decades, served as the District’s representative since 2012, and is the proud mom of Alexander Deboest and Olivia Deboest.